 Kimberly Janeczko (KJ)

-Kimberly has been dancing with the LPDC since the age of four and has been a member of the competition team for ten years.
-She has trained in the styles of ballet, tap, jazz, contemporary, modern, and more.
-Kimberly has been awarded regionally and nationally as a member of the U*NA*T competition team.
-In 2011, she was awarded, along with other LPDC members, the National Overall High Score Small Group winner for the dance, Life In A Jar.
-In 2012, her solo, Hey Daddy, was awarded 1st place in her age division along with 2nd place for the 12 & Under Overall High Adjudication at Dance Masters of America competition.
-She has had the opportunity to perform in events such as Project Santa, Hope Heals, the Dracut Telethon, and the Pantos Project Summer Intensive.
-Currently, she is one of our U*NA*T team captains.
+Kimberly has been dancing with the LPDC since the age of 4 and has been a member of the competition team for ten years.
+Over the years, Kimberly has trained in the styles of ballet, tap, jazz, contemporary, hip hop and more.
+She has been awarded regionally and nationally as a member of the U*NA*T competition team and has had the opportunity to perform in events such as Project Santa, Hope Heals, the Dracut Telethon, and the Pantos Project Intensives.
 Kimberly graduated in 2015 from St. Louis School and was named Valedictorian of her graduating class.
-During her years there, she was the choreographer and director of the Drama Club with their productions of Beauty and the Beast, Snow White and The Seven Dwarfs, and The Little Mermaid.
-Currently, Kimberly is a junior at Lowell Catholic High School and a member of the Dance Team, Student Council, Ambassador Club, National Honor Society, and Lift Club.
-She currently holds a 4.4 GPA and is in all honors and AP courses.
-Kimberly is excited to start off her third dance season as a member of the LPDC faculty.
+During her years at St. Louis School, she was the choreographer and director of the Drama Club with their productions of Beauty and the Beast, Snow White and The Seven Dwarfs, and The Little Mermaid.
+She also was the choreographer of Lowell Catholic’s production of Fiddler On The Roof this past April.
+Recently, Kimberly was awarded the Pantos Project Winter Intensive Scholarship Winner.
+She is a senior at Lowell Catholic and a member of the Dance Team, Student Council, Ambassador Club, National Honor Society, and Drama Club.
+She currently holds a 4.45 GPA and is in all honors and AP courses.
+Kimberly is excited to start off her third season as a member of the LPDC faculty!